For Tuyet, Katrina, KaSandra, and Luc

 “So spill it Whitey, what are you working on now?
 And it better be good since you didn’t notice my new dress.” she asked trying to sound more interested than her expression indicated.

 “Aww come on Judy give me a little credit, how could I miss that?
 I love you in basic black and slinky, you look good enough to eat sugar pie,” I said laying it on thick.
-I was trying to distract her with some titillating table chatter cause the wheels in my head were just beginning to roll and I wasn’t ready to share details.
+I was trying to distract her with some titillating table chatter because the wheels in my head were just beginning to roll and I wasn’t ready to share details.

 “Every girl looks good in black and slink Whitey, you’re gonna have to do better than that.”